ericandbeethoven/ExData_Plotting1/README.md

 ## Introduction

+The R code to creates plots 1-4 are included in the master trunk.

+The resulting plots in png format are linked in the last section of this README file.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning